vipul2802/o365hq.com/content/blog/9 easy and smart ways to enhance your security with Microsoft 365 Business.md

 ![](https://o365hq.com/images/206.png)

-### Microsoft 365 Secure Score
+### Microsoft Secure Score

-Office 365 Secure Score was already mentioned in [a previous article](o365hq.com/blog/top-8-solutions-to-secure-your-office-365-business) , but with M365 it is also more advanced, as it analyses how well both Office 365 and Windows are secured and gives recommendations, suggesting
+Microsoft Secure Score was already mentioned in [a previous article](o365hq.com/blog/top-8-solutions-to-secure-your-office-365-business) , but with M365 it is also more advanced, as it analyses how well both Office 365 and Windows are secured and gives recommendations, suggesting